 Of the two cameras under consideration, the Panasonic GX8 features a Four Thirds sensor and the Sony RX100 an one-inch sensor.
 The sensor area in the RX100 is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the GX8 has a native 4:3 aspect ratio, while the one in the RX100 offers a 3:2 aspect.

 With 20.2MP, the GX8 offers a slightly higher resolution than the RX100 (20MP), but the GX8 nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the RX100) due to its larger sensor.
-Moreover, the GX8 is a somewhat more recent model (by 3 years and 1 month) than the RX100, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the GX8 is a much more recent model (by 3 years and 1 month) than the RX100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the GX8 has a notably higher overall DXO score than the RX100 (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.9 bits higher color depth, 0.2 EV in additional dynamic range, and 1 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.